TimDTTP/LearningCPP/leetcode/longestCommonPrefix/README.md

 2. Iterate through list of words
 3. For each letter that does not match, remove from benchmark
 4. Will narrow down until it fits desired result

+## Online Solutions
+Online solution yielded similar to some approaches.
+Overall, not much more performant nor insightful to change.